Danger Danger: History

 Ravel and West formed their own label, Low Dice Records, and started working on a new album with Laine.
 They released Dawn in 1995 which featured a more somber and introspective tone.
 The album was partly marketed through the band's fan club, newsletter and website.
 The band recruited bassist Scott Brown, who had previously played with Paul Laine as a solo artist, and they went on tour again in the U.S.

 The band went back in the studio and released Four the Hard Way in 1997.
 Former band members Andy Timmons and Kasey Smith contributed to the album, and the band went back on tour.
 In 2000 they released The Return of the Great Gildersleeves.

 In 2001 the band made a unique move after talks with Epic, releasing Cockroach, which was supposed to be their third album, but could not be released for legal issues.
 The album featured two discs with two versions of the album, one with Laine on vocals and the other with Ted Poley.
 In 2002 the song "Naughty Naughty Christmas" was featured in the Tim Allen movie The Santa Clause 2.
 They followed Cockroach with Rare Cuts in 2003, a collection of unreleased and rare tracks including early demos with original member Pitrelli, now playing with Megadeth and Trans-Siberian Orchestra, that were recorded in his mother's laundry room.
 In 2004 Laine left the band and original singer Poley returned.
 However, in 2005 the band still released, Live and Nude, which was recorded in 2003 and featured Laine on vocals.

 In 2008 rock and roll comic C.C.
 Banana recorded a song called "Ted Poley", released on the album Kiss My Ankh.
 The song is a parody of the Kiss song "Unholy", inspired by the story of Poley's first encounter with Kiss lead singer Paul Stanley.

-On September 19, 2009, the independent label Frontiers Records released Revolve, featuring the return of Poley as lead singer, as well as new member, guitarist Rob Marcello (born September 9, 1977).
+On September 19, 2009, the independent label Frontiers Records released Revolve, featuring the return of Poley as lead singer, as well as new member, guitarist Rob Marcello.
 The album coincided with the 20th anniversary of their debut release for Imagine Records.

 The classic lineup of Ted Poley, Bruno Ravel, Steve West, Andy Timmons, and Kasey Smith reunited in 2014 for a series of touring dates.